Senedj: Reign

 Egyptologists such as Wolfgang Helck, Nicolas Grimal, Hermann Alexander Schlögl and Francesco Tiradritti believe that king Nynetjer, the third ruler of 2nd dynasty, left a realm that was suffering from an overly complex state administration and that Nynetjer decided to split Egypt to leave it to his two sons (or, at least, two chosen successors) who would rule two separate kingdoms, in the hope that the two rulers could better administer the states.
 In contrast, Egyptologists such as Barbara Bell believe that an economic catastrophe such as a famine or a long lasting drought affected Egypt.
 Therefore, to better address the problem of feeding the Egyptian population, Nynetjer split the realm into two and his successors founded two independent realms until the famine came to an end.
 Bell points to the inscriptions of the Palermo stone, where, in her opinion, the records of the annual Nile floods show constantly low levels during this period.

 Bell's theory is refuted today by Egyptologists such as Stephan Seidlmayer, who corrected Bell's calculations.
 Seidlmayer has shown that the annual Nile floods were at usual levels at Nynetjer's time up to the period of the Old Kingdom.
 Bell had overlooked that the heights of the Nile floods in the Palermo stone inscription only takes into account the measurements of the nilometers around Memphis, but not elsewhere along the river.
 Any long-lasting drought can therefore be excluded.

 It is also unclear if Senedj already shared his throne with another ruler, or if the Egyptian state was split at the time of his death.
 All known kinglists such as the Sakkara list, the Turin King List and the Abydos table list a king Wadjenes as predecessor of Senedj.
 After Senedj, the kinglists differ from each other in respect of the successors.
 While the Sakkara list and the Turin canon mention the kings Neferka(ra), Neferkasokar and Hudjefa I as immediate successors, the Abydos list skips them and lists a king Djadjay (identical with king Khasekhemwy).
 If Egypt was already divided when Senedj gained the throne, kings like Sekhemib and Peribsen would have ruled Upper Egypt, whilst Senedj and his successors, Neferka(ra) and Hudjefa I, would have ruled Lower Egypt.
 The division of Egypt was brought to an end by king Khasekhemwy.

 Tomb

 It is unknown where Senedj was buried.
+If he was actually the same person as Peribsen, he was buried in tomb P at Abydos.

-Toby Wilkinson assumes that the king might have been buried at Saqqara.
+Other Egyptologists, such as Toby Wilkinson assumes that Senedj might have been buried at Saqqara.
 To support this view, Wilkinson makes the observation that mortuary priests in earlier times were never buried too far away from the king for whom they had practised the mortuary cult.
 Wilkinson thinks that one of the Great Southern Galleries within the Necropolis of King Djoser (3rd Dynasty) was originally Senedj's tomb.